fourjuaneight/landing/src/single/about.md

 draft: false
 ---

 Hi there.
 I'm Juan and I like websites.
 Most of my time is spent making them.
 I work independently as a freelancer, helping businesses make accessible and reliable static sites.
 When I'm not working, I'm likely still coding.
-There's always something for me to fix, optimize, or rebuild.
+I do have a life.
+I just choose to ignore it and code all the time instead.

 ## Work